kotolex/surrealist/README.md

 **Note 1:** if your connection was interrupted or closed, LQ will disappear, and you need to recreate it

-**Note 2:** LQ only produces events which happen after the creation of this LQ
+**Note 2:** LQ only produces events which happen after the creation of this LQ and table should exist

 **Note 3:** LQ is associated with connection, where it was created, if you have two or more connections, LQ will depend only on one, and will disappear on connection close, even if other connections are still active